Voresh/MiniContainer/README.md

 ## Open Generics

-Unity Injector allows registration of open generic types, which can be useful for situations where you want to define a dependency based on a generic type, but without specifying the type argument.
+MiniContainer allows registration of open generic types, which can be useful for situations where you want to define a dependency based on a generic type, but without specifying the type argument.

 Here's an example of registering and resolving a generic type with a type parameter that's not specified: